agonzalezro/Curriculum-Vitae/README.md

 ---
 ### make little

-This command will create a shortened CV without footnotes or obsolte courses.
+This command will create the shortened CVs without footnotes or obsolte courses.

 ### make full

-This command will create the full CV with all the courses and footnotes.
+This command will create the full CVs with all the courses and footnotes.
 It will use linespread 1.1 to get a 2 only PDF document.

 ### make both

-This commad will made the full and the little versions of the CV.
+This commad will made the full and the little versions of the CVs.

 Result
 ------